Check out this article to learn about Penal Code 522 charges.

 Let Us Help You Fight Penal Code 522 Charges

 Start working on your defense now if you are charged under Penal Code 522.
 Let the Simmrin Law Group help if you are accused of obtaining a signature by extortion.
-Contact us now for a free consultation about your legal options.
+Contact us for a free consultation about your legal options today.
 We know what it takes to help clients in your situation.